by Kristen Minogue

 Meanwhile, the collection of artifacts in Gibb’s trailer is growing.
 Animal bones, nails and fragments of ceramic dishware (most from the 19th century) are painting a rough picture of how the Sellmans—and the enslaved laborers and tenant farmers—lived on the property.
 Artificial terraces on the lawn recall the formal gardens of the aristocracy, a popular landscape that fell out of favor after the Revolutionary War.
 He’s even uncovered pottery shards from a Native American campsite made between A.D.
 1200 and 1500.

 There are more mysteries to unravel.
 Some will require Gibb to literally read the bones of the animals: Did the Sellmans kill mostly domestic creatures like pigs, or did they hunt wild deer?
 And if they went hunting, how many did they shoot?
 Did they focus on large bucks, or did they take fawns and does as well?
 He’s also looking at what they threw out–which means a fair amount of his work will involve going through the Sellman’s trash.

 What Gibb and his volunteer crew uncover may not be the legacy William Sellman imagined leaving when he built the house 280 years ago.
 But the house itself will remain standing, as an architectural collage of three centuries, and a testament to the immense power humans have to shape the landscape.

-Archaeological work on the Homestead House will continue until through the winter.
+Archaeological work on the Homestead House is continuing in the summer of 2014.
 No experience is required to join the excavation.
-To volunteer in the field or lab, contact Jim Gibb at email@example.com or SERC’s citizen science coordinator Alison Cawood at firstname.lastname@example.org.
+To volunteer in the field or lab, contact Jim Gibb email@example.com or SERC’s citizen science coordinator Alison Cawood at firstname.lastname@example.org.

 Image of Jonathan Sellman portrait and history of the Sellman family taken from John Sellman of Maryland and Descendants by W. Marshall Sellman (1975).